stoille/xinai/README.md

 # xᵢⁿai Research Toolkit

-This project (prounounced "zin-eye") is a lightweight toolkit for AI interpretability research, specifically designed to facilitate answering complex questions that require preprocessing large datasets and performing out-of-core training.
+xinai is a lightweight toolkit for AI research, designed to facilitate answering complex questions that require preprocessing large datasets and performing out-of-core training.
 It offers an end-to-end pipeline for data handling, model training, and interpretability analysis, with a focus on scalability and reproducibility.

 ## Key Features